Barracuda09/SATPI/README.md

 for help on options:  satpi --help

-Normal use:  satpi --yes-ssdp --yes-rtcp
+For normal use run:  satpi --yes-ssdp --yes-rtcp